You know what they say about assumptions…

 If you take the time and space to really notice your own mind- your own thoughts and patterns- you may be surprised by what you see.
 We maintain a running commentary about every experience we have.
 We are constantly perceiving our world, and then leaping to conclusions about what we see.
 For instance, can you find the gap between when you see a table, and when you label it “table” in your mind?
 Why don’t we just look at it and see its qualities without labeling it so quickly?
 It’s the way our minds are wired.

 We do this to people, too.
 We see a person and automatically come up with an entire story about their life, skills, background, whatever it may be.
-This is especially true when we are placing these people in identities which have specific attributes associated with them.
-For instance, we see a masculine-presenting child and we immediately label them “boy” and then assume that they are wild, or aggressive, or need a lot of activity so they don’t get too wound up.
+This is especially true when we are placing these people in identities that have specific attributes associated with them.
+For instance, we see a masculine-presenting child and we immediately label them “boy” and then assume that they are wild, aggressive, or need a lot of activity so they don’t get too wound up.
 Alternately we could see a child with a certain color skin and assume they understand Sanskrit or are familiar with Hinduism or other aspects of yoga.
 We operate with these biases constantly and subconsciously.
-It’s not like we are purposely tallying up all the judgements we can make.
+It’s not like we are purposely tallying up all the judgments we can make.
 It just happens as a baseline of thought.

 We need to take a deeper look at this baseline, however, or we may just be causing harm.
 Sometimes our behaviors can be subtly different towards different children based on these running commentaries or perceptions.
 Even if we mean to treat every child equally, we don’t.
 One child continues to flop out of poses or whine about how hard they are or not participate in anything, and we may feel a little exasperated, or tired and our behavior becomes more about manipulating and changing the situation rather than allowing that child space.
 What we didn’t know is that child has a chronic illness and is in near constant pain.
 Knowing that, would we feel differently when they disrupted the class by flopping around and complaining?